wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 4. Enter the 6 GHz WPA/SAE key.
 This key will need to match the key on the Acess Point you configure.

 5. Enter the 2.4 GHz WPA/SAE key.
 This is the password team members will type in when connecting to the 2.4 GHz network, if available.

+## Access Point Radio Configuration

+Follow all of the same steps as the robot radio configuration instead choosing :guilabel:`Access Point Mode` at the top of the configuration page.

+## Alternative Setup Discussion

 ### Optimal Setup: Two VH-109 Radios